China’s CATL, Do-Fluoride Post Strong First-Quarter Results Amid Surge in Lithium Battery Demand

 China’s CATL, Do-Fluoride Post Strong First-Quarter Results Amid Surge in Lithium Battery Demand China’s CATL, Do-Fluoride Post Strong First-Quarter Results Amid Surge in Lithium Battery Demand

-Do-Fluoride, a leading manufacturer of chemical products and raw materials, also released its first-quarter financial statement yesterday.
-It turned a CNY308 million (USD45.2 million) loss a year earlier into a net profit of CNY213 million, while expanding its operating revenue by 14 percent to CNY9.4 billion (USD1.4 billion).
+Do-Fluoride, a leading manufacturer of chemical products and raw materials, turned a CNY308 million (USD45.2 million) loss a year ago into a net profit of CNY213 million in the first quarter, its financial report showed yesterday.
+Revenue rose 14 percent to CNY9.4 billion (USD1.4 billion).

-The company attributed the turnaround to the fluctuations in raw material prices last year.
+The Jiaozuo-based business attributed the turnaround to the recovery in raw material prices in the second half of last year.

-The price of Do-Fluoride’s core product, lithium hexafluorophosphate, plunged to CNY47,000 (USD6,890) per ton in July, pushing the entire industry into the red.
-However, the booming demand from the new energy vehicles and energy storage later in the second half boosted the price of lithium hexafluorophosphate to as much as CNY180,000 (USD26,400) per ton in December.
+The price of Do-Fluoride’s main product, lithium hexafluorophosphate, plunged to CNY47,000 (USD6,890) per ton in July, pushing the entire industry into the red.
+But a boom in demand from the new energy vehicle and energy storage sectors boosted the price to as much as CNY180,000 (USD26,400) per ton by December.

-The trend continued in the first quarter, when power and energy storage battery sales rose 53 percent to 437.1 GWh from a year earlier, with energy storage battery sales alone climbing nearly 112 percent, data from the China Automotive Power Battery Industry Innovation Alliance also showed.
+That continued in the first quarter, when power and energy storage battery sales rose 53 percent to 437.1 GWh from a year earlier, with energy storage battery sales alone climbing nearly 112 percent, data from the China Automotive Power Battery Industry Innovation Alliance also showed.

 Editor: Futura Costaglione